 - Music activates every known part of the brain.
 Listening to it is good.
 Playing it is better!

 - Playing music reduces chronic stress by lowering the stress hormone cortisol.

 - Music can make you feel more hopeful, powerful, and in control of your life.

 There’s no better time to pick up an instrument and bring music into your life.

-Schedule your phone or online consultation now!
+Schedule your consultation now!